gongahkia/w3/README.md

 ## Contribute

 W3 is open-source.
 Feel free to [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) and contribute.
+Below are features that W3 aims to implement in the future.

+* Bookmarking
+    * Films can be bookmarked for later reference.
+    * Custom filters can also be bookmarked and stored in query params.
+* Filtering
+    * Filters movies based on rating, duration, cinema location, languages and theme.
+* ***We watch what*** button
+    * Button that randomly chooses a movie to watch.

 ## API Usage